hover2pi/svo_filters/README.md

 # Load a Grism

 Filters can also be binned arbitrarily, for use with grisms.
-We can pass integers to the `n_bins` or `n_pixels` arguments to specify the number of wavelength bins or pixels per bin, respectively.
+We can pass integers to the `n_bins` or `pixels_per_bin` arguments to specify the number of wavelength bins or pixels per bin, respectively.

 ```python